-If you don’t mind getting your hands dirty and have space in your yard (big or small) then you too can grow your own cut flower garden.
+If you don’t mind getting your hands dirty and have space in your yard (big or small) then you too can create your own cut flower garden.
 Even if you are a beginner, you too can grow a cut flower garden.
 Cut flower gardens can be as small as a few containers on your patio or as big as a field of flowers in your backyard.
 All you really need is a sunny spot with well-drained soil to grow a cutting garden!
 Growing flowers can be addicting though and you may find yourself buying more and more seeds and starts as the years go on.
 Once I grew my first own bouquet of flowers, I was hooked!
 There’s really nothing better than homegrown flowers in the summer time!

 Whether you’re intrigued with the idea of having your own cut flowers or just getting started with gardening, read on to learn how to get started with growing your own cut flower garden.
 My goal is to help you be equipped with the basics to start your own flower garden.

 Once you decide that you are ready to take the leap and start your own cutting garden it is a good idea to start small and grow slowly.
 Here is a list of some of my favorite easy-to-grow flowers.
 These flowers require little effort to grow and will reward you with gorgeous blooms all summer long.
 All of these cut flowers can started from seed or be direct sown into your garden.
 If you prefer, you can also buy most of these as starts from your local garden center.

 My Favorite Beginner Flowers To Grow For A Home Cutting Garden: